-Construction Industry Statistics 2026: Costs, Materials, Housing & Trends
+Construction Industry Statistics 2026: Costs, Housing, Materials & Trends

-A comprehensive collection of construction industry statistics covering building costs, material prices, housing data, and labor market trends.
+A comprehensive collection of 60+ construction industry statistics covering building costs, material prices, housing data, labor market trends, safety records, green building, and real estate values.
 All data sourced from government agencies and industry organizations.

 Key Highlights